parse-community/docs/_includes/parse-server/cache-adapters.md

 The `redisOptions` are passed directly to the redis.createClient method.
 For more informations, refer to the [redis.createClient](https://www.npmjs.com/package/redis#rediscreateclient) documentation.

 Note that at the moment, only passing a single argument is supported.

+The cache adapter can flush the redis database at anytime.
+It is best to not use the same redis database for other services.
+A different redis database can be chosen by providing a different database number to redisOptions.
+By default redis has 16 databases (indexed from 0 to 15).